 Now, according to the Wall Street Journal, Amazon acquired the streaming website, after the negotiations for the deal with Google had supposedly soured.
 According to Forbes, Google was uncomfortable and concerned with potential antitrust issues that could arise from such a partnership.

-Amazon has been increasing its efforts in its video gaming division.
-While its unique console has made middling sales and little public attention, Amazon has purchased Double Helix, a studio who made public and critical acclaim for a recent Xbox One reboot of Killer Instinct.
+As noted by Extreme Tech, Amazon has been increasing its efforts in its video gaming division.
+While its unique console has made middling sales and little public attention, Amazon has purchased Double Helix, a studio who made pubic and critical acclaim for a recent Xbox One reboot of Killer Instinct.
 Famous developers like Kim Swift (Portal) and Clint Hocking (Far Cry 2, Splinter Cell) have also signed contracts with Amazon.

 It seems that Amazon is trying to make its name synonymous with gaming culture, but for what end has yet to be seen.
 What games or policies that will come from this partnership with Twitch or these acquisitions of developers has yet to be announced or detailed.

-However, the acquisition of Twitch may validate video games as a spectator sport, with huge advertising revenue potential.
+However, as posited by CNN, the acquisition of Twitch may validate video games as a spectator sport, with huge advertising revenue potential.

-In a public statement, Amazon’s CEO Jeff Bezos, seems to echo this sentiment.
-"Broadcasting and watching gameplay is a global phenomenon and Twitch has built a platform that brings together tens of millions of people who watch billions of minutes of games each month," he said.
+Amazon’s CEO Jeff Bezos, in a public statement, seems to echo this sentiment, “Broadcasting and watching gameplay is a global phenomenon and Twitch has built a platform that brings together tens of millions of people who watch billions of minutes of games each month.”

 It has also been posited by Forbes that Amazon may have goals for Twitch that extend beyond gaming, possibly extending the service to multiple hobbies.

-As noted by Bloomberg, Amazon’s acquisition of Twitch will be the company's second largest acquisition, following only a 2009 $1.19 billion purchase of Zappos.com Inc.
+As noted by Bloomberg, Amazon’s acquisition of Twitch will be the companies second largest acquisition, following only a 2009 $1.19 billion purchase of Zappos.com Inc.